Sponsored by the RAND Pardee Graduate School

 - Three letters of recommendation from academic and/or professional references

-- GRE or GMAT scores; TOEFL for some international students
+- GRE or GMAT scores (can be waived); TOEFL or IELTS for some international students

 - School transcripts

-In-person and online admissions events provide an overview of the Ph.D. program, the admissions process, and our degree requirements.
-Hear current students describe their experiences and share their perspectives on the program.
-Sign up here.
+Our online admissions events, held every fall, provide an overview of the Ph.D. program.
+Current students describe their experiences and share their perspectives on the program, while faculty and school leaders discuss the admissions process and our degree requirements.
+Sign up today!

 Receive early feedback on your candidacy